Northern Minnesota in the spotlight for dueling campaign stops

 Still, Advertising Analytics, a Virginia-based firm that tracks campaign spending on ads, found that the Trump campaign reduced its TV spending for a handful of Midwestern states, including Minnesota.

-Biden’s persistent edge in swing-state and national polls is a big reason why Minnesota is getting so much attention this year.
-Trump’s loss here in 2016 here was closer than in any state Clinton carried, and with Biden ahead of Trump in polls of multiple states the president carried four years ago, a state like Minnesota is a key part of the equation if Trump is to eke out an Electoral College win.
+Biden's persistent edge in swing-state and national polls is a big reason why Minnesota is getting so much attention this year.
+Trump's loss here in 2016 was the closest of any state Clinton carried, and with Biden ahead of Trump in polls of several states the president carried four years ago, a state like Minnesota is a key part of the equation if Trump is to eke out an Electoral College win.

 For Trump to win Minnesota, "It would have to be a perfect storm, and I think it could be," said Cindy Rugeley, a political-science professor at the University of Minnesota in Duluth.
 "He will have to hit that 16 percentage points or more in [the Eighth District] and all the rural districts.
 He's going to have to hold at least as many votes as he got in the suburbs."

-Vin Weber, a former GOP congressman from Minnesota and a longtime D.C. lobbyist, questioned why Trump would campaign in Bemidji given his already-presumed advantage in rural and small-town precincts.
+Vin Weber, a former GOP congressman from Minnesota and a longtime D.C. lobbyist, questioned why Trump would campaign in Bemidji given his already presumed rural and small-town advantage.

 "He's got to break through in the suburbs in ways that aren't apparent to me yet," Weber said.
 "In view of the polling I've seen, though I'm happy they're coming to northern Minnesota, I'm not sure why."